MionKit/mion/packages/router/README.md

 - Better developer experience

 Please have a look to bellow great Presentation for more info about each different type of API and the pros and cons of each one: [Nate Barbettini – API Throwdown: RPC vs REST vs GraphQL](https://www.youtube.com/watch?v=IvsANO0qZEg)

+#### `@mionkit/client`

+The [client package](https://www.npmjs.com/package/@mionkit/client) can be used as a fully typed client for mion Apis, it does not requires any compilation step or api schema generation (your api is your schema).

+Supports multiple features:

+- Fully typed Apis with autocompletion and type checking for all methods, parameters and return values.
+- Automattic validation and serialization out of the box.
+- Local validation in the client (no need to query the server), useful for form validation, etc...
+- Prefill parameters across multiple calls, useful for authorization, session and a replacement for cookies.
+- Runtime types.

 ## `Routes`